adobe/spectrum-css/README.md

 ## Using Spectrum CSS

 The preferred method of using Spectrum CSS relies on custom properties to swap out variables for different themes and colorstops.
-This has the lowest bundle size and the simplest usage, but is incompatible with < IE 11.
+This has the lowest bundle size and the simplest usage, but is incompatible with IE 11 and below.

-To use Spectrum CSS with IE 11, see the [legacy usage documentation](README-legacy.md).
+### Browser support

+We maintain a relatively modern codebase that supports the latest two versions of evergreen web browsers.
+The current list of browsers officially supported by Spectrum CSS can be found in the `browserslist` section of the project's [package.json file](https://github.com/adobe/spectrum-css/blob/main/package.json).
+This setting is used by the build tools when the source files are built.
+If you require additional browser support for your project, the CSS can processed further with your chosen tools.

+- last 2 Edge versions
+- last 2 Chrome versions
+- last 2 Firefox versions
+- last 2 Safari versions
+- last 2 iOS versions

 ### Installing components